CoolMarvel43/SHS-UFO-Edits/README.md

 ## About
 This is a quick-and-dirty repository to store my edits to [Source Han Sans](https://github.com/adobe-fonts/source-han-sans) and [Serif](https://github.com/adobe-fonts/source-han-serif) (思源黑體/思源宋體).
 For now, they are only provided in UFO and glyphspackage formats, the former for which can be read by most font editors and the latter specifically for [Glyphs for Mac](https://glyphsapp.com/).
 The sources are overlapped, which is suitable for variable fonts, and available in two masters, ExtraLight and Heavy.

 For convenience purposes, the OTF and TTF file formats will be provided, with all weights provided, overlaps removed and no hinting, but will only contain modified glyphs.
 They are not full fonts so they are unsuitable as to be used as standalone fonts.
 Feel free to integrate them into your forks as you please.
-As of September 2025, only the Missing JP sources have those formats, and eventually they will be provided for other orthography formats.
+As of September 2025, only the Missing JP sources and Japanese Kana edits have those formats, and eventually they will be provided for other orthography formats.

+Unfortunately to do so, the sources will now include two additional characters which I do not include in their glyph lists: .notdef and space (taken straight from Source Han Sans/Serif).
+This is required for Adobe-Identity0 to work correctly when exporting OTF and TTF file formats, so please ignore these two characters if you work with the source files.

 This repository is divided into folder categories of orthography formats, followed by typeface style.
 For now, there is only the traditional orthography format (Simplified Chinese: 旧字形/传承字形; Traditional Chinese: 舊字形/傳承字形), the JP glyphs missing from the main font and some Japanese kana edits available.
 More orthography formats will follow in the near future.